Korri/yard-sorbet-issue-201/README.md

 Editing the docstring of the method with a Sorbet signature doesn't reload the description.
 Deleting the Sorbet signature solved the issue (and putting back again works as expected).

+Editing the docstring of the method without a Sorbet signature works as expected (reloading the page loads the new description).

 Editing the Sorbet signature works as expected, but doesn't refresh the description either.